fabianmartins/alienattack.workshop/README.md

 * **AWS Systems Manager**: Systems Manager provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources.
 We are using the [Parameter Store](https://aws.amazon.com/systems-manager/features/#Parameter_Store) feature of Systems Manager, which provides a centralized store to manage your configuration data, whether plain-text data such as database strings or secrets such as passwords.
 To know more about Systems Manager, including pricing, click [here](https://aws.amazon.com/systems-manager/).
 Parameter store is free.
 * At the *programming* side, we are using [AWS SDK for Javascript in the Browser](https://aws.amazon.com/sdk-for-browser/) and [AWS SDK for node](https://aws.amazon.com/sdk-for-node-js/).
 Alien Attack was not developed using the best practices, exaclty because one of the workshops is about fixing it and applying the best practices for programming and DevSecOps.

-These are the regions that cover all the services required for this workshop
+These are the regions that cover all the services required for this workshop.

 ~~~
 [ { Name: 'Northern Virginia',   Continent: 'Americas', Id: 'us-east-1' },